KatelynBeirne/KatelynBeirnePortfolio/README.md

 A simple, but effective interactive bar chart, allowing viewers to dial down into specific totals by clicking on the key.
 <div class="flourish-embed flourish-chart" data-src="visualisation/18527381"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/18527381/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

+After responding to feedback and finalizing the visualizations, I created an ArcGIS Storymap in order to display some necessary background and the visualizations for my organization to show on their website.
+It can be viewed [here](url=https://arcg.is/08vPLu0).

 ## Projects

 ### Optimizing Locations for Climate Resilience Interventions